toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

-If `T` (or `*T`, accordingly) doesn't implement
+If `T` (or `*T`, accordingly) doesn’t implement
 `I`, the mistake will be caught at compile time.

 If you wish the users of an interface to explicitly declare that they implement
-it, you can add a method with a descriptive name to the interface's method set.
+it, you can add a method with a descriptive name to the interface’s method set.
 For example:

 ```